kayacancode/kayacancode/README.md

 A little bit about me:

-- 🔭 I’m currently a junior majoring in Computer Science and minoring in Human Centered Design.
+- 🔭 I’m currently a senior majoring in Computer Science at Illinois Tech.
 - 📫 How to reach me: kayacancode.com

 ## Languages and Tools: